modal-inria/MixtComp/MixtComp/docs/howToAddModel.md

-# To do

-- file pointers should be web pointers.

 # Abstract

 One of MixtComp strengths is the ability to add models.
 The `IMixture` interface is rich (16 methods), as functions are provided for every aspect of model management.
 Some methods are useful for every models, while others are only here to provide functionality in specific cases.
 The page [Algorithm Description](./MixtComp/docs/algoDesc.md) provides further information on where the various methods are called from.